leriomaggio/django2-resumable/README.md

 By default, the `resume-upload` view is provided with no restriction on the accesses (i.e. no `login_required` nor `staff_member_required`).

-To enable the view only on restricted levels of permissions, the url integration can be easily modified, accordingly:
+To enable the view on restricted levels of permissions, urls should be modified accordingly:

 ```Python